oscarhiggott/PyMatching/README.md

 and uses a global priority queue to grow alternating trees.
 Yue also has a paper coming soon, so stay tuned for that as well.

+## Correlated matching

+As of PyMatching version 2.3, [correlated matching](https://arxiv.org/abs/1310.0863) is now also available in pymatching!
+Thank you to Sid Madhuk, who was the primary contributor for this new feature.

+Correlated matching has better accuracy than standard (uncorrelated) matching for many decoding problems where hyperedge errors are present.
+When these hyperedge errors are decomposed into edges (graphlike errors), they amount to correlations between these edges in the matching graph.
+A common example of such a hyperedge error is a $Y$ error in the surface code.

+The "two-pass" correlated matching decoder implemented in pymatching works by running sparse blossom twice.
+The first pass is a standard (uncorrelated) run of sparse blossom, to predict a set of edges in the matching graph.
+Correlated matching then assumes these errors (edges) occurred and reweights edges that are correlated with it based on this assumption.
+Matching is then run for the second time on this reweighted graph.

 ## Installation

 The latest version of PyMatching can be downloaded and installed from [PyPI](https://pypi.org/project/PyMatching/)